Protecting your Student status

 Overstaying will have serious consequences for any future immigration applications that you make.
 If you overstay by more than 30 days you will normally be prohibited from coming back to the UK for at least 12 months from the date you leave the UK.
 Overstaying in the UK could also affect applications you make for entry to countries other than the UK.
 You must tell the truth in immigration applications and declare any periods of overstay if asked about them.
 If you are found to have used deception in an immigration application you are likely to be barred from the UK for ten years.

-If you need more time in the UK to complete your studies, see Making a Student route application in the UK.
+If you need more time in the UK to complete your studies, see our page on Student route: applying in the UK

 Top